 She was inspired to share what she had learned through this wonderful 90-minutes, 26 posture series with others, which led her to pursue Bikram yoga teacher training in 2013.

-Glenn Brown moved with his family to New Albany, Indiana when he was 6 years old, and it is still his home.
-As the last of 6 kids he attributes sibling rivalry to his competitive edge.
-He began practicing yoga as a 17 year old as a complementary practice for meditation & kung fu.
-Finding his way through depression in high school he shifted his focus from swimming & wrestling to art, music, movement art, and meditation.
-He decided then he wanted to work toward being a Kung fu & Yoga teacher, and an artist & author.
+Glenn Brown moved with his family to New Albany, Indiana when he was six years old, and it is still his home.
+As the last of six kids he attributes sibling rivalry to his competitive edge.
+He began practicing yoga as a 17 year old as a complementary practice for meditation and kung fu.
+Finding his way through depression in high school he shifted his focus from swimming and wrestling to art, music, movement art, and meditation.
+He decided then he wanted to work toward being a kung fu and yoga teacher, and an artist and author.
 His search for a school, teacher, and work was difficult, but full of great life lessons.
-He finally met his Kung fu teacher, Sifu Keith Dwan of the Red Dragon School of Martial Arts, while Keith was visiting Louisville from England with his school for a Martial arts tournament.
+He finally met his kung fu teacher, Sifu Keith Dwan of the Red Dragon School of Martial Arts, while Keith was visiting Louisville from England with his school for a Martial arts tournament.
 Glenn expressed his interest in form over fighting, and was invited to a Hsing-i Kung Fu, Qigong, and Acupressure training, which he attended in England in 2001.

 In the spring of 2002 he went to his first Bikram Yoga class at Bikram Yoga Indiana where he met the woman who would become his wife, Ayanna.
 She was the only teacher at the time, and the co owner.
 She believed in his potential, and the studio sponsored him to go to Bikram Yoga teacher training the same year in the Fall.
 Glenn has taught at Bikram Yoga Indiana from 2002 to the present.
 He fell in love with yoga because of its similarities to kung fu & qigong, and its amazing diversity of postures & styles.